-I saved a few tin cans from making chilli this week, and used them to hold the herbs.
-I made some simple tags with wood veneer, some twine and a sharpie.
+I saved a few tin cans from cooking this week, and used them to hold the herbs.
+Also I made some simple tags with wood veneer, some twine and a sharpie.
 I may not be able to keep the herbs alive in the house too long, but I figured anything was a bonus.
 So, we’ll enjoy them while they last.

-With a pretty little tin can herb garden to enjoy when it’s too cold to have herbs outside, life really is a party!
+With a pretty little tin can herb garden to enjoy this winter, life really is a party!

 You might also enjoy our Teacup Fairy Village Gardens post here.

 Also be sure to check out our Black and White Garden post here.

 You might also like our How To Make A Fairy Garden House post here.